-- Mad Doctor/Mad Scientist: Bonesaw is a classic example—the 'art' she makes with her hands and her spider-robots starts at Body Horror and gets worse from there.
+- Mad Doctor: Bonesaw is a classic example—the "art" she makes with her hands and her spider-robots starts at Body Horror and only gets worse from there.

 - Meaningful Rename: Riley's abandonment of the name "Bonesaw" reflects her desire to move away from the awful things she did as Bonesaw.

 - People Puppets: Is capable of hijacking people's bodies in order to do her bidding.